 - Fullmetal Alchemist: Discussed Trope when Riza tells Roy that she is willing to keep her word and shoot him if there is no other option, but then she'll kill herself too as she sees no point in living without him.

-- Gunslinger Girl: Elsa murdered her handler Lauro and then killed herself because she felt that he could never love her the way she did him, and he actually treated her like shit.
+- Elsa murdered her handler Lauro and then killed herself because she felt that he could never love her the way she did him, and he actually treated her like shit.

-- And later Jose does this to Henrietta as a part of a Suicide Pact.
+- Jose later does this to Henrietta as a part of a Suicide Pact.

 - Neon Genesis Evangelion

 - Attempted by Asuka's mother Kyouko, except the "Asuka" that was murdered was the rag doll that Kyouko thought to be Asuka.
 It's not clear whether Asuka's more angry that her mother committed suicide or that she didn't get to die along with her.